echoprotocol/echowiki/api-reference/testrpc/README.md

 New block generates instantly after push or transaction if miner enabled.
 When miner is disabled blocks wouldn't be generated.
 Echorand consensus and block generator are disabled in TestRPC.

 By-default all plugins are disabled, but can be enabled in config or program arguments.
 Echorand and network APIs are not supported.
-To enable plugin specify it in config options `plugins`, for example `--plugins="sidechain,history".
+To enable plugin specify it in config options `plugins`, for example `--plugins="sidechain,history"`.
 All supported APIs are always enabled.
 Lists of supported plugins and APIs:
 - Plugins: history, registration, sidechain, snapshot, json_rpc
 - APIs: login_api, block_api, database_api, history_api, asset_api, registration_api, json_rpc_api